How Does Hypertrophic Cardiomyopathy Affect The Heart?

 The heart as a pump

-The heart preforms 2 basic functions as a pump it "squeezes" and it "relaxes".
+The heart performs 2 basic functions as a pump: it "squeezes'' and it "relaxes''.
 Systolic function (the top number in your blood pressure) is the contraction of the left ventricle.
 Diastolic function (the bottom number of your blood pressure) is the relaxation of the left ventricle.
-Thus the systolic function is the squeeze and the diastolic is the relax.
+Thus, the systolic function is the squeeze and the diastolic is the relax.
 This pumping moves the blood in and out of the left ventricle.

 Think of the heart like a house

-In a house there is an electrical system that permits power to be sent though circuits and the same goes for a normal heart.
-In HCM there can be a number of different types of electrical problems with the heart- some minor and some severe.
-In some cases the electrical system can get “stuck” in a bad circuit and send the wrong messages to your heart causing some forms of “arrhythmia”.
-In other cases the electrical system can have a serious malfunction, a more severe “arrhythmia”, and send the heart into a chaos, thus causing a cardiac arrest – in a home this could be likened to a complete electrical failure.
+In a house there is an electrical system that permits power to be sent through circuits and the same goes for a normal heart.
+In HCM, there can be a number of different types of electrical problems with the heart- some minor and some severe.
+In some cases the electrical system can get "stuck" in a bad circuit and send the wrong messages to your heart which can cause some forms of "arrhythmia".
+In other cases, the electrical system can have a serious malfunction, a more severe "arrhythmia", and send the heart into chaos, thus causing a cardiac arrest - in a home this could be compared to a complete electrical failure.

 Maron, B.J. and Salberg, L. Hypertrophic Cardiomyopathy: For patients, their families and interested physicians.
 Blackwell Futura: 1stedition 2001,81 pages; 2nd edition 2006, 113 pages; 3rdedition 2015